ajurcenk/rpanda-mqqt-zilla-demo/README.md

 # rpanda-mqqt-zilla-demo

-This is the example Redpanda MQQT using [zilla](https://github.com/aklivity/zilla)
+This is the example Redpanda MQTT using [zilla](https://github.com/aklivity/zilla)

 ## Running locally